emilwallner/Emil-Wallner-LinkedIn-Resume/README.md

 Open to commissions and collaborations: w@llner.co

+**Looking for a deep learning engineering/research internship at the end of 2019.**

 ## Latest Projects

 - [**Screenshot-to-code**](https://github.com/emilwallner/Screenshot-to-code), A neural network that transforms a design mock-up into a static website